Buying a new (or used) surfboard can be an exciting thing. This page will go over some of the best ways to get your hands on a new stick.

 - Good boards for beginners: softops, mid-lengths, funboards, longboards.

-This guide will provide tips on buying a surfboard:
+This rest of this guide will provide tips on the different ways of buying a new (or used, or cheap) surfboard:

 - Off the rack at a surf shop.